 - In the first phase completed, the Simplexity team conducted an in-depth product assessment.
 The team established a viable path forward to reduce the system’s noise level by approximately 10 dBA, reduce system weight roughly in half, and deliver a system at a cost consistent with Sterifre’s manufacturing cost goals.

 - The Simplexity team completed the detailed refinements, and assembled a small number of AURA units, implementing these refinements.
 These units were used to confirm that the design met all product requirements and matched manufacturability goals before committing to tooling.
-In parallel, the Simplexity team helped Sterifre identify the best contract manufacturer for their product.

 - In the current phase Simplexity is working closely with the contract manufacturer and their suppliers to further optimize the design for manufacturability, make minor corrections to individual parts to optimize the assembly process, fabricate the tooling for all custom parts, and complete the design validation build and testing prior to product launch.
 Outside of the instrument development, the disposable fluid cartridge required a separate CM with parallel planning activities to ensure integration into the overall instrument schedule.

 The initial commercial design had several major areas that were critical to address to meet Sterifre’s goals.
 These were: